Basketball at the Commonwealth Games

-Basketball was first included in the Commonwealth Games in the 2006 games in Melbourne and returned as part of the 2018 Commonwealth Games on the Gold Coast.
+Basketball at the Commonwealth Games has been held three times, with regular full-court basketball included in 2006 and 2018, and 3x3 introduced in 2022.

-Following the 2018 Games, regular full-court basketball was replaced as an optional Commonwealth Games sport by the 3x3 variation of the sport.
-This will make its debut at the 2022 Commonwealth Games, with both able-bodied and wheelchair competitions taking place.
+Following the 2018 games, regular full-court basketball was replaced as an optional Commonwealth Games sport by the 3x3 variation of the sport.
+This made its debut at the 2022 Commonwealth Games, with both able-bodied and wheelchair competitions taking place.

 History

+In 1978, Britain hosted the Commonwealth Basketball Championships.
+The same tournament was held five years later in New Zealand.

-In 2006 in Melbourne, Australia won the first ever Commonwealth Games Gold Medals in both the men's and women's competitions.
-New Zealand's teams and England's teams won the Silver and Bronze Medals respectively.
+Basketball was first included in the Commonwealth Games in the 2006 games in Melbourne.
+Australia won gold medals in both the men's and women's competitions.
+New Zealand's teams and England's teams won the silver and bronze medals respectively.

+Basketball was not included in the 2010 Commonwealth Games in Delhi, but India was scheduled to host a Commonwealth Basketball Championship tournament prior to the games.
+It was later cancelled by FIBA.

-It was announced in 2011 that Basketball would return to the games at the 2018 Games on the Gold Coast.
-A total of 16 teams (8 men and 8 women) are scheduled to compete in 2018.
+Basketball returned as part of the 2018 Commonwealth Games on the Gold Coast.
+A total of 16 teams (8 men and 8 women) competed in 2018.

-Although Canada, one of the strongest basketball nations in the world, did not enter a men's or women's team in 2006, it did so in both tournaments in 2018.

 In August 2017, it was announced that 3x3 basketball would be part of the 2022 Commonwealth Games in Birmingham.

-Commonwealth Basketball Championships

-Although basketball has only been a part of the Commonwealth Games programme twice, there have been Commonwealth Basketball Championships held.

-In 1978 the first such competition was co-hosted by England, Wales and Scotland.

-In 2010 the Commonwealth Basketball Championships were due to be held in New Delhi, the venue for the 2010 Commonwealth Games.
-However, in February 2010 FIBA cancelled the event, on the grounds that the international calendar was too crowded.